Download the PDF form to your computer and then open it with Adobe Reader

 If the driver meets all qualifications for a Vermont Type II School Bus endorsement a card will be issued to the individual allowing them to drive a Type II School Bus in this state.
 These requirements include attending a Vermont school bus clinic, passing all required tests (knowledge, vision, and skill tests), and submitting a medical form.

-No, the "S" (school bus) endorsement must be added by the state of issue.
+No, the school bus endorsement must be added by the state that issued the CDL.

 Yes, if their license has both an "S" (school bus) and "P" (passenger) endorsement.
 There are no additional requirements.